 The “group” field type is very flexible in its use.
-It can be used to manage references to resources to the filesystem or rowsets of a database (see Fig. 6-9).
+It can be used to manage references to resources of the filesystem or rowsets of a database (see Fig. 6-9).

 'pages' => [ 'label' => 'Pages', 'config' => [ 'type' => 'group', 'internal_type' => 'db', 'allowed' => 'pages', 'size' => 3, 'maxitems' => 50, 'minitems' => 0 ] ],